Juan Manuel Guayasamin

 Juan Manuel Guayasamin (born 1974) is an Ecuadorian biologist.

+Career

-He earned his Ph.D. in 2007 from University of Kansas, Department of Ecology and Evolutionary Biology and as of 2017 he is working as professor at Universidad San Francisco de Quito in Ecuador.
-His research interests include the evolution of glass frogs (Centrolenidae) and direct-developing anurans.
+Guayasamin earned his Ph.D. in 2007 from the University of Kansas, Department of Ecology and Evolutionary Biology.
+Since 2017 he has been working as a professor at the Universidad San Francisco de Quito in Ecuador.
+His research interests include the evolution of glass frogs (family Centrolenidae) and direct-developing anurans.
 His main contributions have been: phylogenetic taxonomy of glassfrogs, description of the variation of skin texture in frogs, description of numerous species of amphibians and reptiles, and a monographic review of all Ecuadorian glassfrogs (60 species).
-A team led by Juan M. Guayasamin discovered Hyalinobatrachium yaku in May 2017, a glassfrog with transparent venter.
-To date (2020), he has described a total of 6 amphibian genera, 55 species of amphibians, and 11 reptiles, including two geckos from the Galápagos Islands.
+A team led by Guayasamin discovered Hyalinobatrachium yaku in May 2017, a glassfrog with a transparent venter.
+As of 2020, he had described six genera of amphibians, 55 species of amphibians, and 11 species of reptiles, including two geckos from the Galápagos Islands.